NatanHerzog/statics-matlab/CHAPTER-5/ch5_plan.md

 \end{Bmatrix}
 $$

 Perhaps this was intimidating, so let me break down what I've done.
-The matrix here is called a *coefficient matrix* because it contains the coefficients for the variables $x,\,y$ in the original equations.
+The matrix here is called a *coefficient matrix* because it contains the coefficients for the variables $x,y$ in the original equations.

 If you look, the first row of the matrix matches the first equation: